valeryan/valet-wsl/readme.md

 Documentation for Valet can be found on the [Valet Linux website](https://cpriego.github.io/valet-linux/).

+## Setup Procedures

+Documentation for how I setup and use this version of valet on my own system: [WSL Setup Gist](https://gist.github.com/valeryan/d071dad5a32ccf94d07e685a2bdd2818).

 ## License

 Laravel Valet is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)